J95Ortiz/hangman-game/README.md

 The application will also check that the input isn't blank or more than one character in length and asks the user to only input letters if their guess is a number or special character.

-If the User's guess appears in the word the screen will display a message confirming their guess is right and a loop is ran which replaces the underscores with the letter.
+If the User's guess appears in the word the screen will display a message confirming their guess is right and a loop is ran replacing the underscores with that letter.

 When the Users are asked for their next guess they are shown the word which now includes the letter they last guessed.